c4dm/c4dmpoole/input/study.md

 **UKRI Centre for Doctoral Training in Artificial Intelligence and Music (AIM): 12 fully-funded PhD studentships to start September 2019.
 Visit the AIM website for more details: [https://www.aim.qmul.ac.uk/](https://www.aim.qmul.ac.uk/)**

 The Centre for Digital Music at Queen Mary University of London is a world-leading research group in the field of Music & Audio Technology.
-Our research covers everything in digital music and audio: from analysis, understanding and retrieval to delivery, synthesis and sound rendering.
-We seek not only to investigate new applications of digital signal processing (DSP), but also to push forward the frontiers of DSP itself.
+Our research covers everything in digital music and audio: from analysis, understanding and retrieval to delivery, synthesis, sound rendering, music interaction and digital musical instruments.
+The Centre has invested more than £6M in new state-of-the-art studios and computing facilities.

 Please see our list of [completed PhD theses in C4DM](phds.html) and our list of [current members of C4DM](people.html) for the wide range of topics we study.
 PhD researchers are currently sought in a range of topics under any of our [research themes](index.html).
-Possible topic areas might include: automatic music transcription; harmony analysis; auditory scene analysis; beat tracking & rhythm analysis; blind source separation & independent component analysis (ICA); joint audio/video tracking and transcription; A/D & D/A conversion; sigma delta modulation; scalable audio codecs; object based coding; sparse representations & sparse coding; music information retrieval; semantic markup, musical metadata ; audio effects; 3D sound & multi-loudspeaker rendering systems; intelligent microphone arrays; automatic accompaniment; interactive performance/internet jamming; interactive compositional tools; biologically inspired audio processing; and pervasive audio ("my music wherever I am").
-We have invested more than £6M in new state-of-the-art studios and computing facilities.

 <img src="images/andrewdan_IMG_3955_0233.jpg" style="float: right; clear: both; width: 25%; max-width: 400px;" />